Coed Softball Game Day Rules

 Note: Section 6 B-C: If a previous batter has used the same altered or

-illegal bat and a pitch has been made, the current batter only.
+illegal bat and a pitch has been made, the current batter only is out.

-Penalties are assed only if a batter uses a non-approved bat in a
+Penalties are assessed only if a batter uses a non-approved bat in a

 game situation.
-We strongly suggest that you keep all non-approved bats
+We strongly suggest that you keep all non-approved

 - If (in the umpire's judgment)

 a bat is damaged (flattened or cracked, etc.), the umpire can remove

 - Bats may be inspected by an opposing team captain and

 umpire at any time before and during the game.
 Captains should